lsieun/EnglishDictionary/theme/animal_farm.md

 - puppy: 小狗；幼犬 a young dog
 - dog: 狗；犬 an animal with four legs and a tail, often kept as a pet or trained for work, for example hunting or guarding buildings.
 There are many types of dog, some of which are wild.
+- hound: 猎犬；猎狗 a dog that can run fast and has a good sense of smell, used for hunting

 ## farm